 Components authentication and authorization

-DIRAC components (services, agents and executors) by default use the certificate of the host onto which they run
+DIRAC components (services, apis, agents and executors) by default use the certificate of the host onto which they run

 for authentication and authorization purposes.